maisi1120/Flash-Cards-App/README.md

 # Overview
-This project is built in Python and use the TKinter module to create Graphical User Interface.
+This project is built in Python and use the `tkinter` module to create Graphical User Interface.

 # Instructions
 English users can enhance their French vocabulary by flipping through cards.
 Previously learned words will not be repeated in subsequent cards; instead, users will encounter only the word cards they have yet to master.